When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 • Time-bound: Every goal needs a deadline or a timeframe that specifies when the result(s) can be achieved.
 This helps to prioritize tasks and drives urgency necessary to prompt action.

-It's crucial to monitor the advancement towards each goal continuously.
-Set up regular check-ins, such as weekly or monthly meetings, to review progress with your team.
-You could utilize tools and software that allow for real-time tracking of key performance indicators (KPIs).
+Set up regular check-ins, such as weekly or monthly meetings, to review your team's progress.
+You could goal-tracking tools that allow for real-time tracking of your key performance indicators (KPIs).

 This ongoing evaluation helps identify any deviations from the plan early on and allows for timely adjustments.
-Additionally, keeping a dynamic dashboard where team members can see their progress can boost motivation and drive.

-Step 4.
-Motivate and Reward Achievement
+Step 4: Motivate and Reward Achievements

 By following these steps, you can effectively set, track, and achieve performance goals that drive your team and organization towards greater success.
 Remember, the key to effective goal setting is clarity, measurability, and regular monitoring, coupled with motivation and acknowledgment of hard work.